Flexible Spending Plans

-The advantage of participating in a Flexible Benefits Plan is to lower your overall taxable income, thereby increasing your net take-home pay.
+The advantage of participating in a Flexible Spending Plan is to lower your overall taxable income, thereby increasing your net take-home pay.

 Health Care Expense Reimbursement Plan

 You may elect to set aside dollars on a pre-tax basis to fund qualified medical expenses that may (i.e. visit and service co-payments, coinsurance payments, etc) or may not (i.e. orthodontia, chiropractic services, therapy visits, etc.) be covered under Kaiser Permanente's medical plans.
 The Health Care plan year election maximum is $2,650 per IRS guidelines for the year 2018.

 You may elect to set aside money on a pre-tax basis for dependent care expenses (i.e. daycare or eldercare).
 If you elect to set money aside in the account, your eligibility for a Dependent Care Tax Credit on your tax return will be affected.
 Please consult with your tax advisor or accountant for details.
 The Dependent Care annual election maximum is $5,000 per calendar year per IRS guidelines for the year 2018.

 What if the plan year ends and I haven’t used all the money I have contributed?

 In the past, whatever funds had not been used, were forfeited.
 However, IRS rules have changed, and Cornish has elected to allow a 2.5 month extension of the plan year for the Health Care Expense Reimbursement Plan.
 This means that if you have not used all the money in your account, you have an additional 2.5 months after the plan year ends during which to incur and be reimbursed for eligible expenses under the plan.

 How late can I submit a request for reimbursement from Benefit Administration Company?

 You have 90 days after the end of the plan year to submit a reimbursement request of expenses that were incurred during the plan year.